Depository storage is a great option for bullion investors who do not want to store their entire precious metals stack themselves.

 - You want to eliminate 100% of all counterparty risk and assume full and immediate control of your metals.
 Investors who take possession of their bullion can avoid reliance upon any third party.

 - You want immediate access to your bullion in case of a sudden personal emergency or meltdown in the financial system.

 - You want to avoid storage fees.
 Secure storage (including insurance coverage) is not free.
 Money Metals Depository has the lowest fees in the industry, and they start at $96 per year (find the complete fee schedule here).

 The majority of Money Metals clients choose personal possession.
 We suspect many others take the middle road – opting to keep a core holding of precious metals at home and then storing the rest in our depository.

-If secure storage is not for you, we absolutely understand.
-In fact, we urge clients to take delivery of at least some of the metal they own.
+If secure storage is not for you, we understand.
+We urge clients to take delivery of at least some of the metal they own.

 About the Author:

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.